 Vast is participating, as one of a collective group of partners, in a joint venture project in Tajikistan with Open Joint Stock Company Korkhonai Boygardonii Takob (“Takob”).

-Near term revenue opportunity which will provide a further revenue stream alongside concentrate sales from the Company’s Baita Plai Polymetallic Mine in Romania
+- A further revenue stream alongside concentrate sales from the Company’s Baita Plai Polymetallic Mine in Romania;

-The interest in the Project has been acquired as a result of the acquisition by a recently incorporated UK company, Central Asia Investments Ltd, in which Vast has a 49 percent interest of a 50 percent interest in Central Asia Minerals and Metals Ore Trading FZCO (“CAMM”) which has an agreement with Takob.
+The interest in the Project has been acquired as a result of the acquisition by Central Asia Investments Ltd, in which Vast has a 49 percent interest of a 50 percent interest in Central Asia Minerals and Metals Ore Trading FZCO (“CAMM”) which has an agreement with Takob.
 Vast has an effective 24.5 percent indirect interest in the project.

 Takob, a wholly owned subsidiary of the Tajikistan Open Joint Stock Company “TALCO”, the country’s largest group of companies that represents a major part of the country’s GDP, is the owner of the operating Takob fluoride and galena mine in Tajikistan where the strategic fluoride concentrate is sold to TALCO’s chemical division for the production of essential raw materials required for primary aluminium production.

-Under the agreement, the mine is to produce approximately 7,000 tonnes per month of ore containing no less than 1.5-2% lead, 1.2-1.4% zinc and 27% fluoride of which two months production has been stockpiled on site ready for processing to commence in mid-2022.
+Under the agreement, the mine is to produce approximately 7,000 tonnes per month of ore containing no less than 1.5-2% lead, 1.2-1.4% zinc and 27% fluoride.
 It is for note that it is reported that historically the mine contained 30g/t silver and 1-2g/t gold in situ.

 Takob will continue to mine ore at the mine and produce fluoride concentrate.
 Takob has undertaken to supply no less than 1,000,000 tonnes of ore to be processed in line with the project that is anticipated to run with the current Resource statement for 12 years.